- Online Training

 In my recent book, Digital Marketing that Actually Works I spent time researching strategy and how to apply it to digital marketing.
 After years of research and training businesses, we adopted the GSOT model to clearly link digital strategy to execution.

 This is overall what you are aiming to achieve.
 This is often a high-level goal for an organization.
-A goal could be increase sales X%, generate X donations, etc. The goal should be specific, measurable, attainable, relevant and timely.
+A goal could be to increase sales X%, generate X donations, etc. The goal should be specific, measurable, attainable, relevant, and timely.

 While it is often tempting to start with tactics, the best chance of success is to start with strategy and allow the strategy and objectives to help you prioritize your tactics.
 For example, if your objective is to generate leads you may need to tactically focus on on-site lead generation conversion rates and quality traffic.
 If your goal is awareness you may focus on digital advertising reach.